facereviewer/gattemoos-ng/README.md

 You can paste in their tripcode or obfuscated ID.
 For example, `/mod someone!d30I83hFJ2` will find that person and make them a moderator.
 Admins can also search by username or id, but be careful never to accidentally send that to everyone by forgetting the `/` at the start of your command.
 That sensitive data will be deleted automatically from your chat window.

-(Banning by username doesn't currently work.
-If they've never said anything, you'll have to use the server script.)

 2. **What is the suggested setup to run multiple bots?**

 The administrative scripts support a structure like the following where each bot has its' own subdirectory: